+I remember an encounter I had with a friend a year ago.
 I was explaining to him my job at the Motley Fool Singapore and what we stood for.
-Our purpose is to help the world invest, better ? and we try to do so partly by espousing the merits of finding great companies which we can invest in and hold for the very long-term (a timeframe measured in years and decades).
+Our purpose is to help the world invest, better – and we try to do so partly by espousing the merits of finding great companies which we can invest in and hold for the very long-term (a timeframe measured in years and decades).
+Long-term?
+Pfffttt….
+However, my friend was not sold on the idea.
+He reasoned that such a method is too slow to make money in the stock market….

 I remember an encounter I had with a friend a year ago.